adebray/latex_style_files/lecture_notes/README.md

 	* It's OK if this one only supports a book-like base class.
 - I would like to avoid duplicating code.

-Given this, I think I'll need the following layout:
+Given this, I use the following layout:

 - `style.tex`, which includes packages and applies settings that produce the typical style of my lecture notes.